 Working with remote teams

-I decided to share my experience developing an Android app remotely using Agile methodology.
-My app is an app that provides tips, advice, and assistance on women’s health.
+I decided to share my experience developing an iOS & Android app remotely using Agile methodology.
+Lunna is one app that provides tips, advice, and assistance on women’s health.
 Lunna is in beta testing now, so if you’re interested in testing it, just ask for access to this link.

-I know you may be wondering “how long do I need to develop an app,” and my answer is “it depends.”
-And yes, it depends on a lot, it depends on the complexity of your app, the platform you will use and also the development team you have.
-So let’s do not think about that answer now, and let’s focus on the steps you need to take to develop an app using Agile methodologies and frameworks like Scrum and Kanban even remotely.
+I know you may be wondering “how long does it take to to develop an app,” and my answer is “it depends.”
+And yes, it depends on a lot, it depends on the complexity of your app, the platform you will use, and the development team you have.
+So let’s not think about that now, and let’s focus on the steps you need to take to develop your app using Agile methodologies and frameworks like Scrum and Kanban, even remotely.